ysilvela/hestiacp-borg-incremental-backups/README.md

 You can get more info at https://www.borgbackup.org/

 # How the script collection works
 The main backup script is designed to be run every day via cronjob.
-This script saves a snapshot of all users, server config and vesta directory into different Borg repositories.
+This script saves a snapshot of all users, server config and hestia directory into different Borg repositories.

 This borg repositories are saved in `/backup` by default, organized in folders.